AsafLe5/FlightSimulatorApp/README.md

 **Model:**

 * **IFlightSimulatorModel** - an interface of the model.
 * **MyFlightSimulatorModel** - open a TCP connection and sending data using this connection.
 In our case, the server is the FG app.
-Every data that send properties that change notifies the observers (View Model).
+Every data that sends properties,that changed, notifies the observers (View Model).
-* **CSVPropery** - holds a float numbers from the CSV file and send them to the View Model's implementations.
+* **CSVPropery** - holds a float numbers from the CSV file and sends them to the View Model's implementations.

 **View Model:**

 * **MediaViewModel** - controls the play speed, and sending notifies to the ViewController (MainWindow) of changes.
-* **JoystickViewModel** - calculates the position of the flight variables and notify the JoystickView.
+* **JoystickViewModel** - calculates the position of the flight variables and notifies the JoystickView.
-* **GraphViewModel** - user choose an attribute from a list.
-ViewModel finds taking the chosen feature and finds the most correlated attributes in data.
-Display different graph for every attributes and also their regression line.
-Data is updated in real-time.
+* **GraphViewModel** - user chooses an attribute from a list.
+The ViewModel finds the chosen feature and it's most correlated attribute.
+Displays different graph for every attribute and also their regression line.The data is updated in real-time.
-* **DataDisplayViewModel** - get data attributes from the CSV file.
+* **DataDisplayViewModel** - get data attribute from the CSV file.
 * **startMenuViewModel** - controls the start menu. have a 'Show Instructions' button that explain how to play the program.
-A 'upload train csv file' button that will upload a CSV file from the user and has a 'Start Online Mode' button that start the program.
+An 'upload train csv file' button that will upload a CSV file from the user and has a 'Start Online Mode' button that start the program.

 **View:**

-* **MainWindow** - display the time management.
+* **MainWindow** - displays the time management.
 From this window, the user can see all of the other views.
-* **MediaPanelView** - display the play speed and other controls like Stop Pause and etc.
+* **MediaPanelView** - displays the play speed and other controls like Stop Pause and etc.
-* **JoystickView** - display the position of the joystick and steers variables.
+* **JoystickView** - displays the position of the joystick and steers variables.
-* **GraphView** - display the different graphs as described above.
+* **GraphView** - displays the different graphs as described above.
-* **DataDisplayView** - display the values from the CSV file.
+* **DataDisplayView** - displays the values from the CSV file.
-* **StartMenuView** - display the main menu of the program.
+* **StartMenuView** - displays the main menu of the program.

 **Plugins:**